1 Jakob Nielsen’s 10 Heuristics

 - 6: Marty states that: “The little secret in product is that engineers are typically the best single source of innovation”.
 Why is that the case?

-- 7: What is the last 80% Marty is refering to?
+- 7: What is the last 80% Marty is referring to?

 - 8: How did the Spotify model try to “fix” the problem with “orphaned projects”